department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 #### In person

-Bring your application to a regional benefit office near you.
-[Find a regional benefit office](/facilities/).
+Bring your application to a regional benefit office near you. <br> [Find a regional benefit office](/facilities/).

 <div itemprop="steps" itemscope itemtype ="http://schema.org/HowToSection">